Yannick Ngakoue Calls Out Jacksonville Jaguars Owner Tony Khan On Twitter, Tells Him To ‘Stop Hiding’

 Ngakoue started out by going after the Jaguars’ social media account saying, “tired of the back and forth.
 Let’s get this s— done.”
 When that tweet apparently didn’t get the desired response, he went after Khan directly and sent a tweet saying “stop hiding moe.”

 It appears “Moe” is a nickname Ngakoue or other Jaguars players have for the co-owner.
 The tweet directed at Khan did draw a response on social media.
 He responded on Twitter that he wasn’t hiding, rather was getting ready for this week’s NFL draft.
-He added he had been in isolation -as is most of the country – due to the coronavirus outbreak.
+He added he had been in isolation – as is most of the country – due to the coronavirus outbreak.
 Khan also dished out a bit of a zinger, saying he has been pretty active on social media but that Ngakoue wouldn’t know that because the player had unfollowed him.
 He added it wasn’t the first time Ngakoue had unfollowed him.

 Ngakoue then appeared to feel as though Khan was taunting him and responded by saying he wanted them both to let the rest of the world in on the agreement the pair had made about last season’s game against the Chargers being the player’s last for the Jaguars.
 The star defensive lineman then claimed ownership had been “back dooring” him and wasn’t answering calls from his people.